grauds/clematis.doc/docs/clematis-explained/testing/pomodoro.md

 ## Dynamic Text Correctness

-For text which only visible on runtime it is useful to create a simple test to check some of the cases:
+For text which is only visible on runtime, it is useful to create a simple test to check some cases:

 ````typescript jsx title="src/shared/Statistics/DayTotals/DayTotals.test.tsx"
 const mockDay: IDayStats = {